I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-I recently won a copy of Clyde McCulley’s middle grade novel, Panther Creek Mountain: The Big Adventure, as part of a giveaway hosted by Segilola Salami on her podcast: http://www.segilolasalami.co.uk/.
+I won a copy of Clyde McCulley’s middle grade novel, Panther Creek Mountain: The Big Adventure, as part of a giveaway hosted by Segilola Salami on her podcast.
 As a middle grade writer myself, I’m always curious to see what types of stories other middle grade writers are coming up with.
 MuCulley drew on his childhood experiences to craft the first story in this series about three kids’ adventures on the mountain on which they live.
-Below is a summary and my review of the book below.
+Below is my review of Panther Creek Mountain.

 This book is an homage to author Clyde McCulley’s childhood growing up in the mountains of Arkansas.
 You can feel a pride in the way the author describes the setting and lifestyle of the McDougal family and their mountain living.
 The characters speak with a southern drawl and sayings that will educate young readers about the culture and times.
 The language is simple, making it an easy read for younger readers.
 There are also occasional drawings scattered throughout the pages to illustrate what’s going on in the story.